GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at $z\sim3-9$: Identification of outflows in individual systems

-They detect and characterize ionized outflows in HZ4-C and found that it extends over regions of up to 4~kpc with velocity dispersions of $\sim200-250$~km/s (see their Figure~6), properties that are reproduced in our analysis.
-HZ4 is also the most distant star forming galaxy presenting evidence for a neutral outflow, traced by the \CII line measured with ALMA \citep{herrera-camusKiloparsecViewTypical2021a}. \citet{parlantiGANIFSMultiphaseAnalysis2025} compared the neutral and ionized outflows, finding that they are partially co-spatial with the former dominating by more than one order of magnitude the total mass outflow rate.
+They detect and characterise ionised outflows in HZ4-C and found that it extends over regions of up to 4~kpc with velocity dispersions of $\sim200-250$~km/s (see their Fig.~6), properties that are reproduced in our analysis.
+HZ4 is also the most distant star-forming galaxy presenting evidence of a neutral outflow, traced by the \CII line measured with ALMA \citep{herrera-camusKiloparsecViewTypical2021a}. \citet{parlantiGANIFSMultiphaseAnalysis2025} compared the neutral and ionised outflows, finding that they are partially co-spatial, with the former dominating the total mass outflow rate by more than one order of magnitude.